Kentucky Foreign Qualification

 Use Mosey to register with the Secretary of State in Kentucky.

-Kentucky Foreign Qualification for C Corporation, LLC
+Kentucky Foreign Qualification for LLC, LLP, Corporation

 A foreign entity doing business in Kentucky must submit its Application for Certificate of Authority online with the Kentucky Secretary of State.
 Kentucky, like most states, provides a list of activities not considered "doing business" in lieu of defining "doing business."
+Note: The filing fee for nonprofit organizations is $10.

 1. Establish a Registered Agent